-The Pillar 3 Disclosures attached herewith relates to the Bank and its subsidiaries ("the Group").
-This Pillar 3 Disclosures is published for the financial year ended 31 December 2020, with comparative information for both the Bank and the Group for the financial year ended 31 December 2019.
+The Pillar 3 Disclosures attached herewith relates to the Bank and its subsidiaries ("the Group") and is published for the financial year ended 31 December 2021, with comparative information for both the Bank and the Group for the financial year ended 31 December 2020.

-For financial reporting purposes, the basis for consolidation of the Group financial statements is in accordance to the Malaysian Financial Reporting Standards.
+For financial reporting purposes, the basis for consolidation of the Group financial statements is in accordance with the Malaysian Financial Reporting Standards.

-The basis for accounting consolidation is as disclosed in Note B 'Summary of significant accounting policies for the financial year ended 31 December 2020' of the financial statements of the Bank.
-Further information on the Bank's consolidated entities can be referenced to Note 12 of the Bank's financial statements.
+The basis for accounting consolidation is disclosed in 'Summary of significant accounting policies for the financial year ended 31 December 2021' Note B - Consolidation in the financial statements of the Group for the financial year ended 31 December 2021.
+Further information on the Bank's consolidated entities can be referenced to Note 12 of the Bank's and the Group's financial statements.

 The principal activities of the Bank are in investment banking, stockbroking activities, dealing in options and futures and related financial services.
-The principal activities of the subsidiaries are asset management, management of unit trust funds and private retirement schemes, Islamic fund management, trustee services and nominee services.
+The principal activities of the subsidiaries are asset management, management of unit trust funds and private retirement schemes, Islamic fund management, as well as trustee services and nominee services.

-During the financial year, the Group did not encounter any restriction or impediment in the distribution of
+During the financial year, the Group did not encounter any restriction or impediment in the distribution of dividends, transfer of funds or regulatory capital.